phonegap-build/docs-en/3.1.0/introduction/what_is_build.md

 ## Work With Your Team

-Add team members and create roles within your PhoneGap Build projects.
+Work collaboratively by adding team members and create roles within your PhoneGap Build projects.

 ## Quicker Development Cycle